hero image

 icon

-It can be nerve-wracking to change your child’s treatment plan, but if you’re not seeing the results you want, it’s okay to ask for less: less frequent seizures, less time at the hospital, less hassle with insurance companies.
-When it comes to Dravet syndrome, don’t settle for more.
+It can be nerve-wracking to change your child’s treatment plan, but if you’re not seeing the results you want, it’s okay to ask for more.
+When it comes to Dravet syndrome, you don’t have to settle.
+Your child deserves more time celebrating everyday wins.

 “The demonstrated efficacy of these ‘DS-specific’ medications strongly supports their use earlier in the treatment paradigm…we should redefine our expectations of seizure control, and no longer accept seizures every 1 to 2 months as the best we can do.”53